 The Mughal rule in Gujarat was established in 1573 with the conquest of the province by Akbar.
-This was followed by a phase of consolidation which involved the reorganization of the region within the framework of the Mughal Imperial administrative organization.
-Important components of the erstwhile political order which survived the transition from the Gujarat sultanate to the Mughals came to be accommodated within the new regime with the classification of zamindars.
-The view forwarded by Muzaffar Alam and Sanjay Subramanyam that the Mughal State resembled a 'patchwork quilt' rather than a 'wall to wall carpet' is well illustrated in the suba of Gujarat.
-While the mainland remained within the more immediate purview of the suba authorities, the sub-regions (Kutch and Saurashtra) were relatively distant both in geographical and administrative terms.
-It may be noted that Mughal authority in these parts had to be reiterated and reinforced all the time.
+This was followed by a phase of consolidation which involved the reorganization of the region within the framework of the Imperial administrative organization.
+The view forwarded by Muzaffar Alam and Sanjay Sunbramanyam that the Mughal State resembled a 'patchwork quilt' rather than a 'wall to wall carpet' is well illustrated in Gujarat.603 While the mainland remained within the more immediate purview of the suba authorities, the sub-regions (Kutch and Saurashtra) remained relatively distant both in geographical and administrative terms.
+The Mughal authority in these parts had to be reiterated and reinforced all the time.
 Revenue collection herein was invariably a military affair.
-This is illustrated in the nickname 'Udhai' (lit. white ant) attributed to the suba nazim Azam Khan 1636-42 whose entire tenure was directed towards the effective chastisement of the refractory elements: clan chieftaincies and fringe categories, both on the mainland, and more vigorously, in the peninsula by cutting of forests, establishment of thanas and raising of fortifications.
+This explains the nickname 'Udhai' (lit. white ant) attributed to the suba nazim Azam Khan 1636-42 whose entire tenure was directed towards the effective chastisement of the refractory elements: clan chieftaincies and fringe categories, both on the mainland, and more vigorously, in the peninsula by cutting of forests, establishment of thanas and raising of fortifications.
+The impact of his efforts left an impression which lasted even after a century when the Mirat-i-Ahmadi was written.
 Nonetheless, insurgency persisted and there were certain areas even on the mainland which invariably remained unwieldy and called for frequent chastisement.
+The basic reality was that, there were areas of more control and less control in the province.